HADataClub/website/files/2025-12-16/README.md

 **Notes**

-* Read the Sam 3 readme page and do not forget to follow the instruction about requesting access to the Hugging Face assets >> [Huggingface Instructions](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication)
+* Read the Sam 3 Github README page and do not forget to follow the instruction about requesting access to the Hugging Face assets >> [Huggingface Instructions](https://huggingface.co/docs/huggingface_hub/en/quick-start#authentication)

 * If using Colab the Hugging Face secret variable option is pretty good...

+* Finally, you need to request access on Huggingface [here](https://huggingface.co/facebook/sam3)

 * An easy way to open a notebook in colab is to copy the link, ctrl+o, then search for it and open e.g. https://github.com/facebookresearch/sam3